Train, compare, and register models#

 model.fit(x_train, y_train)

-Overwriting trainer.py
+Overwriting src/trainer.py

 Create a serverless function object from the code above, and register it in the project